tslater4/favorite-songs/README.md

 # Favorite Songs Collection

 A personalized music collection app where users can save, organize, and share their favorite songs with links to streaming platforms.
+Timeframe: 5 days for functionality, CSS done afterwards in 1 day.

 ## Features